jeroenvanl/BloomFilter/README.md

 # BloomFilter
-This code is an extension to the Hashing assignment for the "COMSM1201: Programming in C" course at the University of Bristol (UK).
+This code is an extension to the hashing assignment for the "COMSM1201: Programming in C" course at the University of Bristol (UK).
 You can find a short description of the algorithm below.

 An interesting antidote to hashing is the use of a Bloom filter, a probalistic data structure which does not store the actual keys,